rfnoman/react-statusButton/README.md

-# countdown-timer
+# Status Button
-A React library used to countdown time
+simple customizable status buttons to change the UI